 Improved Sleep

 Not only cycling but also other sports and exercise should, according to studies, improve your sleep.
-This is confirmed by several studies (feel free to read the studies from 2000 and 2015).
+Several studies confirm this (feel free to read the studies from 2000 and 2015).

 A study from the University of Georgia found a link between a person’s fitness level and sleeping ability.
 The lower your fitness level the worse your sleeping ability.

 I have noticed that I sleep much better when I exercise.
 I believe you know that feeling.
-And if not – make sure you start working out or ride a bike.
+If not, make sure you start working out or riding a bike.
 It is worth it.

 The opposite is also true.
 Sleep loss leads to slower and less accurate cognitive performance.
-Furthermore, it seems that sleep loss hinders muscular recovery and leads to a reduction in the immune defense.
+Furthermore, sleep loss seems to hinder muscular recovery and reduce immune defense.
 Yet, the authors of the study from October 2014 stated that further research is needed.

 INTERESTING FACT: The management of Team Sky (World Tour cycling team) was aware of the effects of sleep on performance.
 That’s why their riders slept on the same mattresses during the Tour de France 2016.
 The hotel mattresses were replaced with their own.
 It was a part of their marginal gains strategy.